 Virgin and Child Appearing to Saint Francis 1599

-Location of the painting, and original post here
+Location of the painting, here

 Comments